 Simplify your sidebar to help your readers prioritize their next steps.
 Make it count.

 Don’t just give links to your content from your sidebar.
 The most effective way to keep people browsing around your blog is to link within your posts.
 For example,

 “When I tell people to start following influential pinners to grow their blogs, they sometimes question my logic.
 Why should you follow other people, to be followed yourself?”

 People have an automatic desire to find out what you’re talking about, so capitalize on that by using links to your other content within your posts.

 The reason WordPress plugins like Microkid’s Related Posts and Link Within are effective is that they engage your readers once they’ve finished reading your posts.
 If they had a great experience with the post they’ve just read, they’ll naturally want to read more.

 By linking to your best content at the end of your posts, you’re giving them a chance to stay and enjoy themselves a little more, and hopefully decide your blog is worth coming back to.

 One of the smartest ways you can make your blog more appealing to Pinterest users is by showing them how much traction you’ve already got on Pinterest.
 I wrote a blog post about featuring your most Pinterest-worthy pins in your sidebar, but now there’s an even easier way to do this.

-Pin Button Sidebar is a WordPress plugin that will automatically display your most Pinterest-worthy content in your sidebar.
+You can use a WordPress plugin to automatically display your most Pinterest-worthy content in your sidebar.
 If you want to read more, I’ve written about it, along with the other Best Pinterest Plugins for WordPress.